Bestra/ember-data-sti-guide/README.md

   primaryTypeName: (primaryType) ->
     'task'
 ```
 Great!
-Notice that all of the sideloaded records are getting pushed into the store with the correct type at the end of
+All of the sideloaded records are getting pushed into the store with the correct type at the end of
 `extractSingle`.
 What about the `primaryRecord`?
 Take a deep breath.
-You're going to need to extend your store's [push] method. (http://emberjs.com/api/data/classes/DS.Store.html#method_push).
+You're going to need to extend your store's [push](http://emberjs.com/api/data/classes/DS.Store.html#method_push) method.
 ###WAT
 Let's say you try to find a task from the store.  `store.find('task', 1)`.
 What we actually want is _any subtype_ of Task with ID=1.
 Ember doesn't know this out of the box.
 It finds a `Task`, and is rather surprised when we get back a `GroceryTask`.
 Internally this calls `store.findById()`, which in turn calls `store.recordForId()` to initially look up the record.